 Eastern and Central Europe including Germany were devastated by World War I. Only one or two small yeshivas charged tuition, and most provided their students stipends.
 In this they differed from most other Jewish educational institutions in Eastern Europe.
 Initially some of the slack was picked up by the United States.
-This included collections by meshulachim in the United States.
-These had existed before the War both in the United States and in the Yeshivas homeland.
+This included collections by Meshulachim in the United States.
 These American meshulachim had existed before the War, but their activities accelerated afterwards.
 The collections had also to support the meshulachim themselves and were often low yielding.
-Aaron Kotler of Kletsk later famous as the founder of the Lakewood Yeshiva in the United States, reported that the total annual net collection in the middle twenties totaled $220, one month’s food bills for the yeshiva in Kletzk which he headed.
+Aaron Kotler of Kletsk later famous as the founder of the Lakewood Yeshiva in the United States, reported that the total annual net American collections in the middle twenties was $220, one month’s food bills for the yeshiva in Kletzk, which he headed.
 Nonetheless yeshivas frequently established American offices, organized their American alumni, and had their directors make fundraising trips to the United States.
 Collectively these American fund drives raised tens of thousands of dollars for those yeshivas who were able to mount American fund raising drives.
 Those who could not or would not often complained about the unfair advantage yeshivas with American outreach had.
 Other yeshivas published anniversary books to which the wealthy contributed — though Elijahu Wasserman, one of the successful as head of yeshiva in his American tours, objected in principle to these anniversary books on the grounds that there was no precedent for them.
+Klibansky estimates that 30-60 percent of yeshiva budgets were supported by local, hometown donations in the interwar period (1919-1939).

 The funds collected were sufficient to permit some of the yeshivas to construct new buildings.
-In 1930 Ponevezh built one for $8000 donated by a lady from the United States named Pesi or Pesya Miller-Feigen.
-I have not been able to find more information about her.
-It is also the case that the 1920s and 1930s saw some acceleration of the construction of yeshiva buildings indicated that some of the funding was still flowing.
+In 1930 Ponevezh, founded in 1908, built one for $8000 donated by a lady from the United States named Pesi or Pesya Miller-Feigen.
+I have not been able to find more information about her except a possible gravesite in suburban Philadelphia.
+It is also the case that the 1920s and 1930s saw some acceleration of the construction of yeshiva buildings indicated that some funding was still flowing.